Section 4: Assuring Security of and Troubleshooting Problems with Voting Systems

 Closing a Voting System or Component

-- Training should include hands-on instruction demonstrating the closing of a voting system, including how poll workers must secure and account for all ballots, paper record copies, and/or electronically recorded votes.
+- Training should include hands-on instruction demonstrating the closing of all voting equipment, including how poll workers must secure and account for all ballots, paper record copies, and/or electronically recorded votes.
+This also includes following procedures for transmitting electronic poll book data back to the county elections office.
 Poll workers must complete various forms to ensure all items are accounted for, and training must include a review of these forms and their requirements.
 The chain-of-custody rules must be reinforced at this time.

 Safely Transporting Voting Systems and Ballots